msalibian/sparseFPCA/README.md

 Matias Salibian-Barrera & Graciela Boente
 2020-06-19

-This repository contains the `sparseFPCA` package, which implements a robust functional principal components analysis (FPCA) methodology that is particularly applicable to situations where only a few observations per curve are available.
-It can also esily be used to compute a non-robust FPCA estimator.
-Details can be found here: [Boente and Salibian-Barrera, 2020](https://github.com/msalibian/sparseFPCA).
+This repository contains the `sparseFPCA` package that implements the robust FPCA method introduced in [Boente and Salibian-Barrera, 2020](https://github.com/msalibian/sparseFPCA).

 **LICENSE**: The content in this repository is released under the